The Ultimate Adventure Through Wild Namibia

 Namib Desert road trip to Swakopmund

 Any trip around Namibia involves some epic drives – there are big distances to cover between the various highlights – but the landscape is fascinating and you'll be able to spot ostrich, warthog and oryx just off the road.
 Today's journey takes you through the heart of the Namib Desert (regarded by many scientists as the oldest in the world), towards the coastal city of Swakopmund.
 En route, you'll have a chance to stretch your legs and soak up being on the Tropic of Capricorn, with obligatory photo opportunity.
 After a few hours driving through shifting sandscapes, you'll eventually see the glimmer of the Atlantic Ocean in the distance.
 Enjoy lunch and a cool sea breeze while watching flamingos at Walvis Bay Lagoon, before the final drive up the coast to Swakopmund, a popular town with a German flavour.
 Arriving in the afternoon, you can explore and grab a cold beer overlooking the Atlantic.
-Alternatively, treat yourself to an optional sunset desert flight over the dunes.
+Alternatively, treat yourself to an optional sunset desert flight over the dunes (payable locally, subject to weather conditions).

 Day 6